Finding the right course

 …and find out what the universities are really like!

-• Look out for other events like campus tours, Q&As and webinars.
-At Beds, Q&As and webinars can be about the application process (for example, writing a personal statement), support services like finance or course specific.
+- Look out for other events like campus tours, Q&As and opportunities to meet your subject team.
+At Beds, Q&As can be about the application process (for example, writing a personal statement), support services like finance or course specific.

 We hope your child has now got their five university choices settled.